 There are only five state-operated, inpatient psychiatric facilities in the state, Blue Hills, Cedarcrest, Connecticut Valley Hospital (CVH), Greater Bridgeport Mental Health and Capitol Region Mental Health Center.
 An ambulance crew does NOT need this form if the destination is any other facility.
 The need for this form is not created by any other factor such as the chief complaint, the payor or the sending location.

 W-10 (demographic portion of the discharge summary): Hospitals are required to provide the ambulance provider with enough information to safely complete the ambulance transport.
-Aetna and ASM are HIPAA Covered Entities and all employees have been trained in appropriately handling protected health information (PHI).
-A hospital can restrict the information they issue as long as the transport can be safely completed and sufficient information has been provided to carry out treatment, payment and healthcare operations.
+Aetna and ASM are Covered Entities under HIPAA, have approved policies and procedures in this regard and all employees have been trained in appropriately handling protected health information (PHI).
+A hospital can restrict the amount of information they issue as long as the transport can be safely completed and sufficient information has been provided to carry out treatment, payment and healthcare operations.

 Hospitals are no longer required to provide a State of Connecticut W-10 form or a full discharge summary and quite often they send the summary electronically to the SNF.
 Although the W-10 format is not mandated, hospitals must provide demographics, history, meds, allergies and any other pertinent information even if the patient is returning to a private residence without scheduled services.